lephisto/crossover/README.md

 * Can keep multiple backup
 * Retention policy: (eg. keep x snapshots on the source and y snapshots in the destination cluster)
 * Rewrites VM configurations so they match the new VMID and/or poolname on the destination
+* Secure an encrypted transfer (SSH), so it's safe to mirror between datacenter without an additional VPN

 ## Protected / unprotected snapshot